allegro/allegro.tech/_posts/2020-08-11-using-eslint.md

 layout: post
 title: Using ESLint to improve your app’s performance
 author: [pawel.wolak]
-tags: [tech, eslint, performance, webperf, javascript, frontend]
+tags: [eslint, performance, webperf, javascript, frontend]
 ---

 Let me start with a story.
 Once upon a time I stumbled upon an excellent